-Both the creation of The Partnership entity and the recommended city structural changes are intended to create voice.
-With effective voice, the sector can advance public recognition of the value of creative work; increase investment in, and community yield from, that work; assure the arts, science, and history a place at the table in broader public debates; and command more media coverage of creative sector affairs.
+Both the creation of the Creative Sector Coalition and the recommended city structural changes are intended to create stronger voices in the arts.
+With effective voice, the sector can advance public recognition of the value of creative work; increase investment in and community yield from that work; assure the arts, science, and history a place at the table in broader public debates; and command more media coverage of creative sector affairs.

 There is also a closely related question of the local use of art as voice.
-Madison does not intentionally engage local arts and cultural institutions in efforts to address larger civic issues which constrains the return on investment in them.
+Madison should intentionally engage local arts and cultural institutions in efforts to address larger civic issues.

 Arts and cultural resources are natural allies in sharing and shaping public opinion, in building community cohesion, and in changing public behavior.
-The community is relatively inexperienced in using art as a way of engaging public participation in civic visioning and discourse.
-Madison does not often use the arts as an intentional ally in envisioning and building a sustainable community.
-And while arts and cultural programming has some presence in neighborhood identity building, examples are fewer than missed opportunities.
+The community should increase its use of art as a way of engaging public participation in civic visioning and discourse.
+Madison could also do more to use the arts as an intentional ally in envisioning and building a sustainable community.
+There are many opportunities for arts and cultural programming in neighborhood identity building.
 See Appendix C and Recommendations 6 and 49.